hidden719/hidden719.github.io/work.md

 title: Projects
 slug: /Projects
 items:
-  - title: Few-shot learning on text clasification
+  - title: Evidential Meta-Learning for Molecular Property Prediction
     image:
       src: /assets/img/work/water.png
       alt: water
-    description: Toy project from Natural Langauge Processing class.
-Applied siamese network, prototypical network on text classfication task.
-You can look at the code (<a href="">Here</a>)
+    description: Research on applying Evidential Neural Network and meta learning scheme to Molecular Property Prediction.
+Supervised molecular property prediction is widely recognized for its usefulness in various applications.
+However, challenges arise due to inadequate and imbalanced labeled data, making the learning process difficult.
+Additionally, ensuring the reliability of predictions is crucial, particularly in cost and safety-critical fields like drug discovery.
+EM3P2 utilizes an evidential graph isomorphism network classifier trained on multi-task molecular property datasets, incorporating a model-agnostic meta-learning (MAML) approach.  (<a href="https://github.com/Ajou-DILab/EM3P2">Code Link</a>)
   - title: DQN Cartpole
     image:
       src: /assets/img/work/sand.png
       alt: sand
     description: Toy project from Reinforcement Learning class.
-Reproduced DQN using Gymnasium cartpole. (<a href="https://github.com/hidden719/dqn_cartpole">Code</a>)
+Reproduced DQN using Gymnasium cartpole.
+DQN serves as an entry-level implementation for understanding RL and its application in Deep Neural Networks.
+Using the Cartpole environment provided by OpenAI Gym, we can observe how the agent learns to balance the pole by training it with the DQN algorithm. (<a href="https://github.com/hidden719/dqn_cartpole">Code Link</a>)
   - title: Deep Learning with music data
     image:
       src: /assets/img/work/sand.png
       alt: sand
     description: Toy project from Human Centered AI class.
-Reproduced different Machine Learning technique on music classfication problem(<a href="https://github.com/hidden719/audioclassfication">Code</a>)
+Time series data consists of observations made at specific time points, which can be analyzed to understand past dependencies and predict future patterns.
+Audio classification, particularly in the field of music, involves categorizing audio recordings based on factors like genre, instruments, and tempo.
+Traditional machine learning methods are used in this project to extract features from the audio data, such as Amplitude Envelope, RMS Energy, ZCR, Spectral Centroid, Bandwidth, MFCC, and chroma features.
+These features are then used to train models like RandomForestClassifier, SVM, and LogisticRegression to classify music and achieve accuracy in the classification task.(<a href="https://github.com/hidden719/audioclassfication">Code Link</a>)
 ---